-Honda Odyssey owners have reported 9 problems associated with engine burning oil (under the engine and engine cooling category).
+Honda Odyssey owners have reported 34 problems related to engine burning oil (under the engine and engine cooling category).

 See all problems of the 2009 Honda Odyssey.

 Purchased this van 03/24/16. .
 While driving on highway,the check engine light came on, I pulled over check the dip stick and there was but a drop of oil in it . . .
 I took a taxi to the nearest gas station bought 3 bottles of oil and I added 2 quarts of oil that day, I had called 2 days prior to make an appointment for an oil change and they told me I should wait till its at 15%(it was at 30% when I called) then 2 days in the light came on. . .
 I didn't drive the van after I got home till the date of the appointment 08/18/16, the dealer service dept. Telling me that they are going to place the van on a oil consumption test and I must check the oil levels each time I fill up at the gas station. .
 And return after 1000 miles ( basically I hear drive until the engine brakes an then it will cost you to fix or replace cause your at fault) an engine should be using oil and the dealer should know where the oil is going, don't tell me its normal to burn at least a quart of oil its not**** I know about vehicles . . .
 Then to clear the check engine light they say I have to pay for an software update (4 mths after buying this van) and I have a 2 year warranty for this van. . .
 To much deceit with these dealers.

 Excessive oil consumption.
 Used one quart of oil after 1000 miles.

 See all problems of the 2006 Honda Odyssey.

 (1) air conditioning failed,(2) excessive oil consumption (3) poor mileage (extremely rough running.
 All occur when the vehicle is operating (in motion).